 Sailing the final leg up to Oslo – welcomed by dolphins!

 Five years ago the 100% Sun Wind Water project started in Oslo.
 By sailing back to where we started, I wanted to manifest the "grand finale" and close the circle.
 The arrival into Oslo and Aker Brygge was magic on so many levels.
-After sailing nearly 1.000 nautical miles this season, and some 7.300 miles since we left Oslo that day on June 5th, 2018.
+After sailing some 1.150 nautical miles this season, and a total of 7.660 miles since we left Oslo that day on June 5th, 2018.

 That sail-off ceremony – on World Environment Day 2018 – was crowned by Admiral Louise Dedichen from The Royal Norwegian Navy.
 The sail-in arrival in Oslo this year was crowned by a beautiful welcoming committee – a herd of free and wild dolphins.
 I sailed into Oslo singlehandedly.
 No big crowd waving, no friends waiting, no partners, no admiral, journalist, or photographer on the pier.
 But a heard of dolphins – far cooler and yes, totally unexpected.
 Suddenly they showed up next to the boat.
 They followed me along the short distance left into Aker Brygge – in the absolute center of Norway's busy capital.